Home Loan With Tax Lien And Judgment Mortgage Guidelines

 - Judgment creditors do not renew the judgment after statute of limitations once they know that the judgment is non-collectible due to the fact that it costs money in legal fees and recording costs in renewing the judgment

 - Judgment creditors will renew the judgment if they get wind that the debtor has money, assets, good income and it may be collectible

 How Long Will Tax Lien Remain On My Credit Report?

 - From the date it has been satisfied and paid in full, it will remain on your credit report for a period of 7 years

 Can I Qualify For Mortgage If I Get Judgment And Tax Lien Deleted Off My Credit Report?

-- Even if borrowers get public records expunged from your credit report, the chances are that judgments, tax liens, foreclosures, and bankruptcies will be revealed when the mortgage lender does a third party public records search on you via Lexis Nexis or other third party searching service.
+- Even if borrowers get public records expunged from credit report, the chances are that judgments, tax liens, foreclosures, and bankruptcies will be revealed when lenders conduct a third party public records search via Lexis Nexis or other third party searching service